Slackadays/Clipboard/README.md

 ### <img src="documentation/readme-assets/Uninstall.png" alt="Uninstall" height=25px />

-Remove all the files in `install_manifest.txt`.
+Remove everything listed in `install_manifest.txt`.
 If you're not using Windows, you can also do `xargs rm < install_manifest.txt`.

 ### ![How To Use](documentation/readme-assets/CBHowToUse.png)